 SA Objectives Comments Ideas for mitigation

-1. Housing No mitigating the impact of unacceptable development to make it acceptable in planning terms.
+1. Housing Development potentially more likely to be viable.

 2. Health No health contribution.

-3. Heritage
+3. Heritage Potentially no contributions.

-4. Crime No contribution.
+4. Crime Potentially no contribution.

-5. Social No contributions to social capital.
+5. Social Potentially no contributions to social capital.

 6. Biodiversity and Green Infrastructure

-7. Environment and Landscape No landscape enhancement.
+7. Environment and Landscape Potentially no landscape enhancement.

-8. Natural Resources and Flooding No contributions.
+8. Natural Resources and Flooding Potentially no contributions.

 9. Waste

-10. Energy and Climate Change No contributions.
+10. Energy and Climate Change Potentially no contributions.

-11. Transport No sustainable travel contribution.
+11. Transport Potentially no contributions.

-12. Employment No contribution.
+12. Employment

 13. Innovation

-14. Economic Structure
+14. Economic Structure More development potentially viable.